 - Indirect – Businesses that sell substitute products, services, or items that can be used to replace yours.

 For example, if you own a bakery, an indirect Instagram competitor for your business is a restaurant.

 - Potential new entrants – Although you can't predict the future, any news you've picked up about new businesses entering your market should be considered as you analyze your current and future Instagram competition.

-Trying to understand your audience is the shorter definition of the term "clarity."
 Knowing what content your target audience likes to engage with and consume is essential to every Instagram marketing strategy.

 This will give you an idea of what people post and also brainstorm content ideas for your brand.
-This way, you can be one step ahead of your Instagram competitors!

 Based on the research you do above, you can narrow your focus only on a few Instagram features.

-Find new opportunities
+Discover new opportunities